UsedHandle/opengltest/README.md

 **Todo:**
 * Create Triangle
 * Use cmake instead of make
-* Add Windows binary and a mac binary
+* Add Windows binary and a mac binary (although apple deprecated opengl and will likely remove it)